 According to Channel 12 News, these changes to the law are very important.
 Motor vehicle crashes are the number one form of unintentional injury-related deaths for children.
 With utilizing a booster seat for children, children are 59% less likely to be injured in a crash.

 If You Have Questions

 Our experienced personal injury attorneys at Childers, Schleuter & Smith, LLC are well-versed and familiar with Georgia’s automobile and roadway laws.
 We handle motor vehicle accidents on a regular basis.
-If you have questions on this, or other laws, and how they may affect you, feel free to contact our Georgia Attorneys at (800) 641-0098.
+If you have questions on this, or other laws, and how they may affect you, feel free to contact our attorneys.